Can't enter UTF-8 characters

 FWIW, xmodmap is working just fine with Ubuntu 14.x.
 I use it in a startup script to set my "Windows" key to "Escape", for example.

-In reply to by robert leleu
+In reply to I also use KDE, with a French by robert leleu

 Assuming a working Compose key, you would, for example, enter